msafridi1999/Multiple_Price_Prediction_Project/README.md

 # Demo
 >You can explore the live demo of this project here:

->🔗Price Prediction Project on Render
+🔗 Check out the live demo here: Price Prediction Project on Render

 # Installation